UCL-CCS/SCEMa/README.md

 * cmake 3.5.2
 * gnu make 4.1 or greater, preferably 4.2.1

 [v8.4.1 of Deal.II](https://dealii.org) is the only supported one.
-Deal.II need to be compiled with the dependencies required to run the tutorial [step-18](https://www.dealii.org/8.4.1/doxygen/deal.II/step_18.html#ElasticProblemoutput_results), that is the following dependencies: MPI, PETSc, METIS, BOOST, HDF5, LAPACK, MUPARSER, NETCDF, ZLIB, HDF5, and UMFPACK.
+Deal.II need to be compiled with the dependencies required to run the tutorial [step-18](https://www.dealii.org/8.4.1/doxygen/deal.II/step_18.html#ElasticProblemoutput_results), that is the following dependencies: Intel MPI, PETSc, METIS, MUMPS, BOOST, HDF5, LAPACK, MUPARSER, NETCDF, ZLIB, HDF5, and UMFPACK.
 Complete instructions can be found [here](https://dealii.org/8.4.1/index.html).
 An important aspect is that the MPI support for DealII and its dependencies must be built with __MPICH__ (will not work with OpenMPI!)

 The recommended versions of a few libraries are given below